ebzzry/ebzzry.github.io/en/fkd/zsh-tips-1.md

 <a name="aliases">Aliases</a>
 -----------------------------

-Aliases are those cute stupid things that you put in your config files that do trivial one liners.
+Aliases are those cute stupid things that you put in your config files that usually do trivial one liners.
 Some of them look like the following:

     alias ls="ls -F"